karl-zylinski/karl-zylinski.github.io/new/content/posts/gamedev-for-beginners-using-odin-and-raylib-2.md

 You may recognize the `Vector2` thingy from when we looked inside `raylib.odin`.
 What we are saying here is that we want to make a new `Vector2` and give it the initial value `{ 640, 320 }`.
 We give this `Vector2` a name: `player_pos`.
 This `player_pos` is now a variable that we can use and modify.

-> **INTERESTING ODIN THING:** When you looked at the code inside `raylib.odin` then it just said `Vector2`, but in your program you must say `rl.Vector2` to use that type.
+> **EVERYTHING FROM RAYLIB ENDS UP UNDER .rl PREFIX** When you looked at the code inside `raylib.odin` then it just said `Vector2`, but in your program you must say `rl.Vector2` to use that type.
 This is because everything that comes out of Raylib ends up under the `rl` prefix, as prescribed by the line `import rl "vendor:raylib"`.
 If you want to, you could add a line just before the `main` proc that says `Vec2 :: rl.Vector2`.
 That makes it possible to write `Vec2` instead of `rl.Vector2`.

 Change the line that draws the player rectangle so it now says: